robwco/workshop-marketing/class.md

 ---
-layout: default
+layout: page
-title: Get Paid!
-Masterclass on Designing the Experience of Working with You
+title: Email Bootcamp for Freelancers
 permalink: /class/
 description: A course for freelance consultants on how to approach talking to clients, designing the experience of working with you, and using email to automate the bulk of the work and win more clients in less time.
 ---